stdlib/utils.templates/templates/slack/_files/README.md

 # That's it!

-Hope that served as a welcoming (though very referential!) introduction to your Slack App project scaffold on [StdLib](https://stdlib.com) --- happy building!
+We hope this has served as a welcoming introduction to your Slack App project scaffold on [StdLib](https://stdlib.com) --- happy building!